gaborkukucska/hai/README.md

 <!-- # START OF FILE README.md -->
 <!-- # IT IS CRITICAL THAT ALL AIs and LLMs FOLLOW THE DEVELOPMENT INSTRUCTIONS IN THE `helperfiles/0_DEVELOPMENT_RULES.md` FILE WHEN FURTHER DEVELOPING THIS FRAMEWORK!!! -->
+# WARNING!!!
+Experimental, proof of concept, NOT production ready framework, test it at your own discgression!

+This framework is develped entirely by various LLMs guided by an amateur citizen engineer and is in constant further amateur development :D

+With all that in mind, here is the one and only seed framework of HAI-Net.
+More info at [HAI-Net.com](https://hai-net.com)

 # 🌐 HAI-Net: Human-AI Network Framework